epfl-si/people2/README.md

     to ssh into and dump the databases.
     Ideally, we should prepare a set of fake data instead but it is quite cumbersome.
- 2. migrate and seed the local application database: `make seed`
+ 1. migrate and seed the local application database: `make seed`
+ 1. only if you need to work on the admin interface for translation: `make locales`
- 3. if for some reason you prefer to use the locak keycloak server: `make rekc`
+ 1. if for some reason you prefer to use the locak keycloak server: `make rekc`
- 4. if you are working on the importation of legacy profiles, then you need to prepare the data with `make legaimport` which will load all text entries from the legacy user profiles and try to guess their languages using AI
+ 1. if you are working on the migration from the legacy application (`ENABLE_ADOPTION` set to true), then you need to prepare the data with `make legacy` which will pre-load all text entries from the legacy user profiles and try to guess their languages using AI (see the [LEGACY_MIGRATION](LEGACY_MIGRATION.md) file for more details)

 ## Debugging